Who is Buddha? Origin, history and significance in Buddhism

 2. Suffering has causes

-Specifically attachment, desire, ignorance, and certain automatic mental reactions.
+These include attachment, craving, ignorance, and certain automatic mental reactions.

 3. It is possible to reduce this suffering

-Through work on the mind, perception, and behavior.
+Through working on the mind, perception, and behavior.

 4. There is a path